digitallawyer/openlegaldictionary/_definitions/on-or-before.md

 ---
 title: On Or Before
 permalink: "/definitions/on-or-before.html"
-body: These words, inserted ln a stipulation to do an act or pay money, entitle the party stipulating to perform at any time before the day; and upon per-formance, or tender and refusal, he is immediately vested with all the rights which would have attached if performance were made on the day. wall v.
+body: These words, inserted in a stipulation to do an act or pay money, entitle the party stipulating to perform at any time before the day; and upon per-formance, or tender and refusal, he is immediately vested with all the rights which would have attached if performance were made on the day. wall v.
 Simpson, 6 J. J. Marsh.